tikmatrix/www.tikmatrix.com/docs/intro.md

 ### What you'll need

 - Android Device
-  - Android 4.4 ~ 11
-  - USB Debugging enabled
+  - The Android device requires at least API 21 (Android 5.0).
+  - Make sure you enabled USB debugging on your device(s).
+  - On some devices, you also need to enable an additional option USB debugging (Security Settings) (this is an item different from USB debugging) to control it using a keyboard and mouse.
+Rebooting the device is necessary once this option is set.

 - Windows PC
-  - Windows 7 ~ 11
+  - Windows 7 or later
 - USB Cable

 ## Installation